giadom/Debugging_with_API_Monitor/Guide/Guide.md

 ### Analyse some anti-static-analysis techniques
 ### Get the malicious payload injected in a victim process/thread
 ### Easily interact with the parameters of an API
 As you have seen in the previous use case, you can easily interact with the parameters given to an API call**ed** by the sample.
 In addition to this, `API Monitor` allows you to change parameters of an API **before** its actual calling: this allows you to easily change the behaviour of a sample and hence better understand all its possible paths.
-The key functionality of `AP Monitor` that allows this is the _Before Calling Breakpoint_.
+The key functionality of `AP Monitor` that allows this is the _Breakpoint Before Call_.
 There are some machineries to be made to keep the sample under debugging by the debugger **and** under tracking by `API Monitor` without escaping both.
 I will write them as soon as possible, but by the way they are similar to the core technique.

 # FAQs